lnquy/fit/README.md

 # Fortinet Interruption Terminator (F.IT)
----
+F.IT is a tool to help anyone working under a Fortinet/FortiGuard proxy which requires you to authenticate to have access to the Internet.
+F.IT runs in background and automate the authentication, session keep alive and renew processes.
+Currently supports for Windows and Linux.
 ```
-@version: v0.2.0
+@version: v0.2.1
 @email:  lnquy.it@gmail.com / lnquy@tma.com.vn
 ```
-F.IT is a tool to help anyone working under a FortiGuard proxy which requires you to authenticate to have access to the Internet.
-F.IT runs in background and automate the authentication, session keep alive process.
-Currently supports for Linux and Windows.

 ## Features
 - Detect Fortinet session ID.